When can I start?

 Absolutely!
 Yoga enhances pregnancy, and allows a mother to bond with her baby before they even meet.
 Nothing is more fulfilling than feeling your baby move due to a richly oxygenated blood flow which occurs during yoga practice.

 An Intro to Yoga class is a safe place to start.
 Always be sure to let the instructor know you are pregnant so appropriate modifications can be made during class.
-We also offer Prenatal Yoga on Tuesday evenings.

 Always check with your doctor or midwife to receive her/his full support before beginning any physical program.